Geoalert/mapflow-docs-en/docs_userguides/get_started.rst

 Once the flow has finished, you can view the results on an interactive map or download it as vector geodata (GeoJSON).

  .. important::
-  Click "use as template" on an existing flow to use its parameters as a starting point for a new flow (on restart with the same parameters, a new processing is started).
+  - Click "Use as template" on an existing flow to use its parameters as a starting point for a new flow (on restart with the same parameters, a new processing is started).
+  - Click "Source details" on the existing flow to view information about job sourse details, such as *Area of interest* in geojson format and *Source image url*.

 Options for viewing the processing results are: